 How to turn off iPhone's new NameDrop feature, the iOS 17 function authorities are warning about

-The feature allows iPhone owners to share their contact information with other devices, like iPhones and watches, that they come in to close contact with, as well as receive contacts from other people.
+NameDrop is a feature that allows iPhone owners to share their contact information with other devices, like iPhones and watches, that they come in to close contact with.
+It also lets users receive contacts from other people.

 How does the NameDrop feature work?